raviolli77/SQL_Workshop/README.md

 	+ The problem you are trying to solve (i.e. the instructions on the file for your given data set)

 ## **STEP 2: Do Analysis**
-Simple as that do analysis on the database you chose to use.
+Simple as that do analysis on the database you chose to use (Goes without saying that you should be able to successfully load the database into the *MySQL Workbench*).
 As soon as I'm done lecturing we will branch off into temas and you will work with a team to make some interesting observations.
 + Make insightful comments about queries
 + Use **R** or **Python** to go beyond (I hope most people from **DS** will do this.)